TONEnoTONE/GRID/README.md

 function testConstructor(){
 	var p = new game.models.Piece();
 	p.setPosition({x : 4, y : 3});
-	//notice chai.expect bc chai does not pollute the global namespace chai.expect(p.position.x).to.equal(4);
+	//notice chai.expect b/c chai does not pollute the global namespace chai.expect(p.position.x).to.equal(4);
 	chai.expect(p.position.y).to.be.a("number");
 }